 Remove EDTA by washing the specimen in two changes of distilled water in 24 hours.
-Then dehydrate the specimen over a period of 10 days using increasing concentrations of alcohol- 50%, 70%, 80%, 95%, 100% and finally ether-alcohol in 1:1 ratio.
-Then embed the specimen in celloidin over 3-4 months beginning with 1.5% celloidin and increasing to 3%, 6% and finally 12%.
+Then dehydrate the specimen over a period of 10 days using increasing concentrations of alcohol: 50%, 70%, 80%, 95%, and 100%, and finally ether-alcohol in 1:1 ratio.
+Then, embed the specimen in celloidin over 3 to 4 months beginning with 1.5% celloidin and increasing to 3%, 6%, and finally 12%.
 After embedding in 12% celloidin, allow the specimen to harden for two weeks in a dessicator.
 Cut away excess celloidin from the sides of the block until a quarter inch border of celloidin remains on all sides of the specimen.
 Place the block in cedar wood oil for at least one week before cutting.

 The stained sections are mounted on glass slides 1 x 3 inches.
 Permount mounting medium is used followed by a cover slip.
 Remove excess mounting medium with Histo-clear.
 Place lead weights onto the slides and allow them to dry for at least one week.

 Label the slides with India ink.
-A complete set of stained sections from a normal temporal bone is shown on this web page under “Atlas of the normal temporal bone”.
+A complete set of stained sections from a normal temporal bone is shown to the left.

 Photomicrographic equipment is necessary to acquire digital images for teaching or publication purposes.
-At MEEI, we use a high resolution Olympus DP71 camera mounted on a laboratory microscope.
+At Massachusetts Eye and Ear, we use a high resolution Olympus DP71 camera mounted on a laboratory microscope.